The sea-swept Hebrides

 Early Notables of the Patersan family (pre 1700)

 Notable amongst the Clan

-, Bishop of Edinburgh...
-Another 26 words (2 lines of text) are included under the topic Early Patersan Notables in all our PDF Extended History products and printed products wherever possible.
+Sir William Paterson (1658-1719), a Scottish trader and banker, one of the founders of the Bank...
+Another 68 words (5 lines of text) are included under the topic Early Patersan Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Patersan family to Ireland